 Homeowners: CHEMSWEEP is not a

 If you are a homeowner wishing to disposal of home and garden pesticides

-or other household waste items like used oil, paint, solvents, cleaners, etc., please see DEP’s Household Hazardous Waste
+or other household waste items like used oil, paint, solvents, cleaners, etc.,

 or contact your county solid waste authority.

 HHW Sponsors: If you are a municipal

 be possible for you to utilize the CHEMSWEEP contract for your event.
 Please

 Pesticide Container & Containment